RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_posts/2018-09-26-RapidDataViz.md

 Right at this moment, a co-worker sees the plot above your shoulder, and suggests you to place each feeding type in it's own panel to clarify things up.

-No problem, a single line of ggplot2 does the trick :
+No problem, a single line of ggplot2 does the trick:

 ```r
 ggplot(data = msleep) +